 What courses does Womenary offer?
 Womenary offers a curriculum of 10 courses.
-One course is offered in the fall and one in the spring each year.
-An interesting variety of theological topics are taught, such as worldviews and world religions, the history of Christianity, God’s purpose in the church and the relationship of angels, man, and sin.
+One course is offered in the fall and one in the spring each year, in various cities and locations.
+An interesting variety of theological and biblical topics are taught, such as worldviews and world religions, the history of Christianity, God’s purpose in the church, salvation and the relationship of angels, man, and sin.
 Curriculum details can be found here.

 Will there be tests or homework?
 There are no tests.
 Extra reading or other assignments are completely optional and serve only as enrichment for the student.